Excel -- Comments -- Tips

 Comment indicators are red, and there's no option to change that setting.
 As a workaround, you can draw triangular shapes over the indicators, and fill them with a different colour from the palette.

-For instructions, see Comments -- Programming
+For instructions, see Excel Comments -- VBA

 Indicator Colour

-Alternative to Cell Comments
+Alternative to Excel Comments

 Add a comment to a Data Validation Input Message, and it can be displayed when you tab to the cell.